PVNet Wants to Donate 3-D Printed Face Shields to Healthcare Workers & First Responders!

-When I read Ted’s post on NextDoor about how PVNet, a local SoCal education non-profit, was 3D printing 24 hours a day, to donate protective face shields to healthcare workers & first responders, I was amazed and felt I had to do more.
+When I read Ted’s post on NextDoor about how PVNet, a local SoCal education non-profit, was 3D printing 24 hours a day, to donate protective face shields to healthcare workers and people working in public service, I was amazed and felt I had to do more.

 A Face Shield by PVNet

 My family donated materials to them by Amazon & are sending in what we can, but I just... know it’s not enough.
 And they need help.
 So, I’m writing to all of you.
 I hope those of us who can chip in, will chip in.

 PVNet Academy for STEM is a long-time SoCal South Bay-based STEM-focused non-profit (25 years!), helping to bring the PV city websites online in 1996.
 Over the years, they’ve acted as a resource for local kids interested in engineering, robotics, and more.
 But as this pandemic grew, and in-person classes shutdown, this VOLUNTEER group decided to take it upon themselves——and buy up as many 3D printers as they could—-to start to make face shields, around the clock!
 Time is of the essence ⏳

 ~200 sets of medical face shields per week (April 5th 2020)

 ~700 sets of medical face shields per week --- with donor support!
 (June 4th 2020)